1m5/1m5-core/README.md

 - **SimpleClient**: Returned from ClientAppManager as Client.
 Sends messages to Service Bus which releases the calling thread when the message reaches the Message Channel's queue.
 If a ServiceCallback is provided, SimpleClient uses an internal claim check using the Envelope's ID as the claim ID so that on notify the Envelope provided can be correlated with the requesting ServiceCallback which then calls its reply method.

 #### Consensus Service
-Not Implemented.

 Expected to provide consensus among mobiles.

+Not Yet Implemented.

 #### Content Service
-Not Implemented.

 Will basically provide dynamic content through NodeJS as a back-end service for providing HTML5/CSS3/JS apps in Java and static content through integration with IPFS.

+Not Yet Implemented.

 #### Contract Service
-Not Implemented.

-Expected to initially support Ethereum smart contracts but long-term desired to run smart contracts directly in this app.
+Expected to initially support Ethereum and Omni (Bitcoin) smart contracts but long-term desired to run smart contracts directly in this app.

+Not Yet Implemented.

 #### Decentralized EXchange (DEX) Service
-Not Implemented.

 Researching options.

+Not Yet Implemented.

 #### Decentralized IDentity (DID) Service
 Self-Sovereign Identity + RepBAC (Reputation Based Access Control) + Circles of Influence.
 Identity without claimed authority,